 With a sparkle in her eye and excitement in her voice, my Swiftie friend proposed she create me a playlist of her favourite Swift songs.
 Sure, I said, knowing it would give her some joy putting it together.
 Within 24 hours I was given the curated list, and already I was curious.
 I recognised the cover art from all the albums, with all but one represented, but certainly not every song title.

-It was while on a two week holiday that I made my through this playlist, reading the lyrics with intent and even jumping onto reddit threads to see what the true fanbase had to say.
-The notes app on my phone got a workout as I typed out my first listen impression to each song, sometimes a simple ‘okay’ or other times a paragraph of what it meant to me.
+It was while on a two week holiday that I made my way through this playlist, reading the lyrics with intent and even jumping onto reddit threads to see what the true fanbase had to say.
+The notes app on my phone got a workout as I typed out my first impression of each song, sometimes a simple ‘okay’ or other times a paragraph of what it meant to me.

 If there’s one thing that stood out to me, it’s the way Swift can capture a feeling, a mood, a place or a time in your life.
 The poetic lyrics combined with choice in instrument, the pain, glee or nostalgia in her voice, feels telepathic and in years to come, will prove to be timeless.